hl7ch/ch-lab-order/input/pagecontent/index.md

 The lab-order system should define the structure of the lab-order so it can be used by different laboratories and different providers of practice or clinic systems or independent tool.

-1. The partly or fully filled electronic order should be safeble in the order placer system (practice system, hospital system), so it can be changed until the samples are scanned by the receiver laboratory.
+1. The partly or fully filled electronic order should be storable in the order placer system (practice system, hospital system), so it can be changed until the samples are scanned by the receiver laboratory.

 2. Data about practitioner, patient and treatment should be transferable to the electronic order.